cisagov/ScubaGear/PowerShell/ScubaGear/baselines/teams.md

     1. To completely block contact with unmanaged users, toggle the setting to **Off**.
     2. To allow contact with unmanaged users only if the internal user initiates the contact:
         - Toggle the setting to **On**.
-        - Clear the check next to **External users with Teams accounts not managed by an organization can contact users in my organization**.
+        - Clear the check next to **People in my org can join external meetings and recieve new chats from users who have unmanaged Microsoft accounts.**

 #### MS.TEAMS.2.3v2 Instructions